 Grey is still very much the neutral of the moment and looks smart and crisp paired with white but can still benefit from a little extra colour.
+Our selection of the best grey kitchen ideas will help you on your way to planning and designing the grey kitchen of your dreams.

 See our decorating section for more inspirational ideas and advice